patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 13, Nov 15th
 ### General Meeting Notes
+* NLP:
-* Output layer problem this week, decided with Karthik and Rishit the previous week that it was too much for this semester
+* * Output layer problem this week, decided with Karthik and Rishit the previous week that it was too much for this semester
+* NAS:
+* Modularity:
+* Image Processing:

 ### Sub Team Meeting Notes